Bachelor’s in Health Care Admin in Delaware

 Career Outlook for Health Administrators in Delaware

 Your chosen career path may allow you to enjoy a positive job outlook and a solid earning potential.
-Through 2022, O*Net predicts an 18 percent increase in medical management jobs.
+Medical management jobs are forecast to increase by 19 percent between 2018 and 2028.
 Salaries in Delaware tend to be higher than the nationally reported salary range.
-O*Net reports a statewide average salary of $100,900 per year for Delaware medical managers.
-This is $10,000 higher than the national average (O*Net, 2013).
+The average salary for medical managers is $130,300.
+This is more than $11,000 higher than the national average.

 Take the first step to an exciting career in medical management by contacting the health care administration programs in Delaware, listed below, for more information.